cassio-rossi/Libraries/StorageLibrary/README.md

-# UtilityLibrary
+# StorageLibrary

-A lightweight set of utilities to expited your development.
+Wrappers to help you managing storage as Cookies, UserDefaults, and Keychain.

 ## Requirements